 award costs based on the number of years of experience according the scale of costs which sets out the types of costs which eligible parties may seek recovery (i.e. legal fees and personal disbursements associated with attending an oral hearing).
 When considering a claim for costs in a proceeding, the Commission considers, among other things, whether the costs claimed are reasonable and directly and necessarily related to the proceeding, and whether the costs claimant made efforts to cooperate with other parties in the proceeding to reduce the duplication of evidence, or attempted to combine submissions with another party who shared a similar interest.

-The Commission strongly recommends that you cooperate with other interveners who share interests similar to your own.
+The AUC strongly recommends that you cooperate with other interveners who share interests similar to your own.
 Parties with similar interests should consider sharing a lawyer and/or expert witnesses to support their position.

 For more information on recovery of costs, please visit funding for participants.